juanmaalt/SpringBoot-Music-Demo-App/README.md

-# SpringBoot-Music-Demo-App
+## SpringBoot-Music-Demo-App
-Light SpringBoot web app that shows a random song.
+Lightweight SpringBoot web app.
+This App shows a random song on the browser each time that you enter to the site.